 If you enjoy DIY, and you’re good at it, starting a property development business can be an attractive prospect.
 While the property market has been through an unsettling period things are now looking up.
 Property developers and property prices are forecast to rise year on year moving forward.

 Many people are setting up a development company while also working full time for an organisation.
 This can mean that you have a steady income while work is being completed, but it will also probably mean that things don’t move along as quickly as they otherwise might.
 Whether you choose to set up full time or you’re doing it in the evenings you’ll need to work what is the best structure for setting up a property company.
 You could work as a sole trader, go into a business partnership or set up as a limited company.
 A limited company set up allows you to limit your own financial liability, benefit from tax advantages, claim your tools and equipment through the company and pay yourself a lower wage, supplemented by dividend payments.

-- Choosing a name for your company.
+- Pick a name for your company

 As a property developer there is no requirement for a licence.
 However, once you come to letting your property, for instance if the property will be let as shared accommodation to more than one household (it’s a three storey house with shared kitchen facilities and two families living in it), you will need to apply for a House in Multiple Occupation Licence.
 You can find out more about licences you may need from the Government Licence Finder.